US Fed official optimistic on economic outlook

 Quarles simply said he expects "further gradual increases in the policy rate will be appropriate."

-In a nod to the concerns that have roiled global stock markets this month, amid fears rising wages will fuel price increases and prompt the Fed to be more aggressive, Quarles said the inflation threat will depend on the driving factors.
+In a nod to the concerns that have roiled global stock markets this month, amid fears rising wages will drive inflation and prompt the Fed to more aggressively raise the key interest rate, Quarles the inflation threat will depend on the driving factors.

 "It might seem reasonable to assume that faster growth would lead to firmer inflation.
 However, I think a lot remains to be seen," he said, adding that "the degree to which growth spurs inflation is likely to be determined by the underlying factors that are prompting the increase in growth."

-An expansion driven by rising demand is likely to have a greater effect on prices than increasing the growth potential through investments that improve productivity.
+And expansion driven by rising demand is likely to have a greater effect on prices that increasing the potential for growth through investments that improve the economy's productive capacity.

 "Growth led by an increase in the economy?s productive capacity, either through increased labor force participation or higher productivity growth, is likely to impart less upward pressure on prices," he said.

-But he acknowledged that there now are "some upside risks" to the economic outlook, and cited higher global growth as a contributing factor.
+But he acknowledged that there now are "some upside risks" to the economic outlook.

 As employment has increased steadily, creating difficulties for companies trying to fill open positions, "is likely that tightness in labor markets will eventually show up in wages and prices."